What is the difference between a cash ISA and a stocks and shares ISA?

 Do you offer advice on investments?

-If you have at least £100,000 of savings and investments, or a sole income of at least £100,000 per annum, you can take advantage of financial advice.
+If you have at least £100,000 of savings, investments and/or personal pensions or a sole income of at least £100,000 per annum you can take advantage of financial advice.
 Where appropriate, this may include advice on a range of financial planning solutions to help you develop a financial strategy that aims to meet your needs.
 A charge will apply for this service.

 If you are not eligible for financial advice you can obtain further information and guidance from the Money Advice Service.
 You can also find details of your nearest independent financial adviser.